 Since the responsibilities of the chair of the board and the CEO are different, we believe they are most effectively discharged by two people.
 The separation of the roles enables the CEO to focus on the management of the company, while the chair provides overview, independent challenge and greater accountability.
 An independent chair helps to ensure the CEO's accountability for managing the company in the interests of stakeholders.

-If the roles are combined, we will recommend a vote against the re-election of the chair and CEO and/or the chair of the nominations committee unless the reasons are clearly explained and there is a lead independent director (administrateur référent) in place with appropriate powers.
+If the roles are combined, we will recommend a vote against the re-election of the chair and CEO and/or the chair of the nominations committee unless the reasons are clearly explained and there is a lead independent director in place with appropriate powers.

-Lead Independent Director (administrateur référent)
+Lead Independent Director

-The Code states that the board may appoint a lead director from among the independent directors, particularly when it has been decided to combine the chair and CEO roles.
+The board should appoint a lead director from among the independent directors, particularly when it has been decided to combine the chair and CEO roles.
 This will improve board decision making, oversight and accountability to shareholders.
-Otherwise, we will consider recommending a vote against the re-election of the nomination committee chair.
+Otherwise, we will consider recommending a vote against the reelection of the nomination committee chair.